Jorge has been an avid reader of personal development literature for years. He likes to blather on about what he's learned.

 Your BMR depends on a number of factors, such as your weight, your sex, your age, your fat-to-muscle ratio (muscle takes more calories to maintain), and more.

 Your goal is to go over this basic maintenance calorie amount so that you can gain weight fast.

 Your BMR doesn't account for all of the calories you will burn in a day, but it will usually be the bulk of them.
-Most of our calories are just spend on body maintenance, and in fact you burn hundreds of calories in your sleep every night!
+Most of our calories are just spent on body maintenance, and in fact, you burn hundreds of calories in your sleep every night!

 Since no BMR calculator is going to be perfect, and it also won't cover the calories you burn from all your activities, you will have to experiment a little.
 Start out by trying to shoot a few hundred calories over your maintenance and then calibrate from there.

 The reason you shouldn't go crazy and start cramming 1,000+ calories over maintenance right off the bat is that you will get fat this way!
 You can only build so much muscle in a day.
 After that, the food will turn into bubbling lard.

 2) Go Nuts With Nuts (and Other Natural, Calorie-Dense Foods)

 The next step is to figure out which foods follow certain special requirements:

 - They are calorie-dense.